Posts tagged Warwickshire

 Wikipedia (Coventry), Peakbagger, Hillbagging

 This one is a quick drive-by with parking at the Bull and Butcher pub in Corley Moor village.
 From the pub walk down Wall Hill Road in a south-easterly direction to the brow of the hill outside Sunnyside Farm.
-Nothin spectacular here.
+Nothing spectacular here.

 Cycling The Grand Union Canal